Shoplifting & Retail Theft

 Under South Carolina laws, someone could steal a CD, get convicted of shoplifting, and pay at least $150 to the vendor, $1,000 to the state, and serve 30 days in jail.
 If all of these punishments seem like too much, you are not alone.
 At Masella Law Firm, we always advocate for the fair treatment of our clients, either by minimizing their sentencing or having the case dismissed altogether.

 Would you like to know more about your legal options?
-Get a free consultation with our Columbia theft crime lawyers by filling out an online form today.
+Get a personal consultation with our Columbia theft crime lawyers by filling out an online form today.

 Bob did a wonderful job representing me with my divorce!!
 Willing to fight tooth and nail!
 Very knowledgeable through the ...- Megan

 For the past 30 + years Robert "Bob" Masella has been a close and dear friend.
 Since about 1999 he has given guidance, ...- Russ

 Mr. Masella is the man!
 Him and his team handled my case from start to finish and I couldn't be happier!
 10/10, two thumbs ...- Eric

 Have know Bob Masella for quite some time.
 He is dependable and forthright.
 I would recommend him for your legal needs.- Mike

 It doesn’t matter the situation you are currently in at the moment.
 Divorce, Personal Injury...
 Bob Masella will fight the ...- Tracey

 I've had the privilege of knowing Bob Masella for over thirty years.
 You would be hard-pressed to find an attorney with a ...- Joe